 Our Education Hub provides support for early years settings, primary and secondary schools working with young children and people with a diagnosis of Autism.

-We are part of Bristol City Council's Birth to 25 Service.
+We are part of the SEND and Inclusion Team, within Bristol City Council's Specialist Education and Access Service.
 We contribute to better outcomes for children and young people with special educational needs and disabilities, and their families by developing school staff's:

 - awareness and knowledge of Autistic Spectrum Condition,

 - good practice Autistic Spectrum Condition strategies to support learning and social emotional needs of children and young people with Autistic Spectrum Conditions.

 We offer advice and support for Bristol home address children and young people who meet the statutory criteria, within a variety of educational settings:

 - mainstream educational settings within Bristol Local Authority;

 - mainstream educational settings within other Local Authorities;